 An attack can pass within a few minutes, sometimes for no apparent reason.
 But it can occur at any moment, which can result in an accident or injury.
 Someone with nomophobia may feel better once they have their smartphone again, but their phone may not provide immediate comfort.

-A person should go to their doctor and get a full medical examination if they have symptoms of smartphone addiction and/or nomophobia.
+A person should go to their doctor and get a full medical examination if they have symptoms of smartphone addiction.
 The examination should eliminate any other causes of their symptoms, including other anxiety disorders.

-The person should then go to a mental health counselor.
+The person should then go to a behavioral health counselor.
 They should detail their symptoms and start treatments for nomophobia as soon as possible.

 Someone should take steps to reduce their daily smartphone usage.
 But going cold turkey may not work for everyone because it is too jarring.